codebybrett/savesmalljpeg/README.md

 ## Contribution and issues

 I'm not going to put a lot of time into this other than playing around with code restructuring ideas, but if you have bug fixes to include that would be great.

+### Credits

+I like and have used ideas from Paul Stovell's [work on validation](https://www.codeproject.com/Articles/14178/Delegates-and-Business-Objects).